Jargon Buster & Game Terms! [Empires and Puzzles]

 Stacked Team – A team of either 4-1, 3-2, or 2-2-1.
 Learn more about Color Stacking here.

-Tank – An in-game reference for the Hero positioned at the centre of the 5 in a team.
+Tank – An in-game reference for the Hero positioned at the centre of a 5-Hero team.

 Tile gods – Used to describe the random nature of the tiles at the beginning of a battle.